-The authors investigated the effectiveness of aggregating over potential non-contingent collective action ("If X people all do Y action then Z outcomes will be achieved") to increase pro-social behavior.
-They carried out six experiments encouraging four different pro-social activities and found that aggregating potential benefits over 1,000 people produced more pro-social intentions and actions than aggregating over 1 person.
-The authors further showed that aggregating potential benefits over 1,000 people produced more pro-social intentions than aggregating benefits over 1,000 days.
-This collective aggregation effect was due to the presentation of larger aggregated benefits (Experiment 1-6), attenuation of psychological discounting (Experiment 4), and increased perceptions of outcome efficacy (Experiment 5-6).
-The effect was not due to social norms (Experiment 3), nor a simple anchoring process (Experiments 4-5).
+The authors investigated the effectiveness of aggregating over potential noncontingent collective action ("If X people all do Y action, then Z outcomes will be achieved") to increase prosocial behavior.
+They carried out 6 experiments encouraging 4 different prosocial activities and found that aggregating potential benefits over 1,000 people produced more prosocial intentions and actions than aggregating over 1 person did.
+The authors further showed that aggregating potential benefits over 1,000 people produced more prosocial intentions than aggregating effect was due to the presentation of larger aggregated benefits (Experiments 1-6), attenuation of psychological discounting (Experiment 4), and increased perceptions of outcome efficacy (Experiments 5-6).
+The effect was not due to social norms (Experiment 3) or a simple anchoring process (Experiments 4-5).
 Often individual contributions to societal ills seem like mere "drops in a bucket"; collective aggregation helps by making individual actions seem bucket-sized, immediate, important, and effective.